efeelize/eng/kaiyan/value/work_life_balance.md

 > 1) frequently people use this maybe when they're making a career change like here.
 So maybe you decide that, I don't know, you're going to go into teaching.
 Teaching, here I come.

 > 2)Or we mentioned earlier, life of happiness, you could say, ah, life of happiness here I come.
 Okay, cool.
 Let's go ahead and listen to the dialogue again.

+# 13.decent hour
+> a decent hour just means like, maybe like a good hour, you know, you're not working like overtime, you're not going to home at like 11 p.m. at night.decent hour would be, 9 to 5 is decent.nine to five is normal.
+I'd say like 10, 10 to 5 is decent.You might also talk about getting up at a decent hour.so I keep getting up ridiculously early, so stupidly early, and I would love to just be able to get up at a decent hour like 7.

 # IV.pattern
 ***Carol, I think I've had enough of this whole 9 to 5 thing.
 It's so soul-sucking[让人心力交瘁啦]!***